-The environmental permit that most tenant projects need to comply with is the National Pollutant Discharge Elimination System permit issued to the Airport by the Washington State Department of Ecology.
+The environmental permit that most tenant projects need to comply with is the National Pollutant Discharge Elimination System (NPDES) permit issued to the Airport by the Washington State Department of Ecology.
+The Port is the sole permittee and therefore must make certain that all aspects of Port and tenant operations are in compliance with the permit.
+The NPDES permit covers the entire Airport footprint and consequently all Airport facility operations, including tenant operations, that must meet the requirements of this Permit.
 This permit controls water quality impacts from construction and operation of facilities at the Airport and contains very specific measures required for compliance.
 The design team may be required to do any of the following:

-- Provide additional data or resources. - Arrange for additional environmental consulting as needed. - Provide budget for Port staff to prepare and publish State Environmental Quality Act documents - Ensure that known permitting requirements are incorporated into the project schedule and budget. - Develop and submit a stormwater site plan for review and approval.
+- Provide additional data or resources. - Arrange for additional environmental consulting as needed. - Provide budget for Port staff to prepare and publish State Environmental Policy Act documents - Ensure that known permitting requirements are incorporated into the project schedule and budget. - Develop and submit a stormwater site plan for review and approval.